cardano-foundation/CIPs/CIP-0068/README.md

 ## 222 NFT Standard

-We are introducing two specific token standards in this CIP.
-Note the possibilities are endless here and more standards can be built on top of this CIP for FTs, other NFTs, semi fungible tokens, etc.

-This is the registered `asset_name_label` value
+Besides the necessary standard for the `reference NFT` we're introducing two specific token standards in this CIP.
+Note that the possibilities are endless here and more standards can be built on top of this CIP for FTs, other NFTs, semi fungible tokens, etc. The first is the `222` NFT standard with the registered `asset_name_label` prefix value

 | asset_name_label            | class        | description                                                          |
 | --------------------------- | ------------ | -------------------------------------------------------------------- |